NishilPatel99/pedestrian_intension/README.md

 ```
 5. Install dependencies in a notebook cell.
 ```
-%cd Volvo-DataX/tf-pose-estimation
+%cd pedestrian_intension/tf-pose-estimation
 ! pip3 install -r requirements.txt
 %cd tf_pose/pafprocess
 ! sudo apt install swig
 !swig -python -c++ pafprocess.i && python3 setup.py build_ext --inplace
 ```
-6. Add this Google Drive [folder](https://drive.google.com/drive/folders/1HxKtxBva3US2AJfohlKfjYSdhHvjt2Yc?usp=sharing) of weight files as a shortcut My Drive (Click the bar that says `datax_volvo_additional_files` as the folder name at the top and click **Add shortcut to Drive**)
+6. Add this Google Drive [folder](https://drive.google.com/drive/folders/1QzWZlR4FXJzR6nBT_ZL_k7ruzCep_CjK?usp=sharing) of weight files as a shortcut My Drive (Click the bar that says `additional_files` as the folder name at the top and click **Add shortcut to Drive**)
 7. Run the rest of the notebook cells (**Shift + Enter**) following further directions specific to each model and observe the output

 ## Model A